Khadijakhanbme/Multimodal-fNIRS-Processing-Pipeline/README.md

 # Project Background

-This repository contains the signal processing framework developed during my Master's thesis, focused on the evaluation of a compact multimodal fNIRS sensor developed at the **Electronics and Informatics Department (ETRO), Vrije Universiteit Brussel (VUB)**.
+This repository contains the signal processing framework developed during my Master's thesis, focused on the evaluation of a compact multimodal fNIRS sensor, developed at the **Electronics and Informatics Department (ETRO), Vrije Universiteit Brussel (VUB)**.

 Documentation and additional examples will be expanded in future releases.